szilvia-csernus/movie-recommendations-from-embeddings/README.md

     Windows: `venv\Scripts\activate`

+4. Select interpreter in VSCode:

+   (on Mac) Cmd + Shift + P  ---> Select Interpreter ---> Select the created venv environment

-4. Create an `.env` file in the root folder and add your project's API key:
+5. Create an `.env` file in the root folder and add your project's API key:

     ```
     OPENAI_API_KEY=your-unique-opanai-project-key
     ```

-5. Install the python dependencies:
+6. Install the python dependencies:

     `pip install -r requirements.txt`

-6. Log in into `NOMIC Atlas`
+7. Log in into `NOMIC Atlas`

     - In the terminal: run `nomic login`,
     - click the link to retrieve your API KEY then return to the terminal to run `nomic login <your-api-key>` to get authenticated.

-7. Run the Jupyter Notebook:
+8. Run the Jupyter Notebook:

     - `jupyter notebook` command will open the Notebook in the browser.
     - Run the commands in the given order in the `movies-embedding.ipynb` file, adjusting the models and cost calculations as neccessary.